 To ensure a financially secure future, you need to save more than spend, have an emergency fund for unexpected costs, avoid debt and have a strong credit score for maximum flexibility.
 You should save for retirement and invest in assets, allocating risk according to your age and preferences.

-Start by investing small amounts you can afford without having to miss paying bills on time.
-Some people dive right in and put funds in an account such as technology-driven Robin Hood.
-They have a smartphone mobile app to invest in stocks, mutual funds and exchange traded funds.
-They do not charge commissions or have minimum requirements.
-There are many online brokers that have eliminated or reduced fees and minimums.
+Start by investing small amounts you can afford.
+Some people dive right in and put funds in an account like Robinhood.
+They have a mobile app to invest in stocks, mutual funds, cryptocurrencies, and exchange-traded funds.
+They don’t charge commissions or have minimum requirements.

 Stock Market Game Provides Great Lessons

 For those who want a bit more comfort before investing, try finding a simulated stock market game that you can play with friends or family.
-I have recommended it to my own kids and others.
-I use the Virtual Stock Exchange, a simulated game by MarketWatch, a major financial information site for my college students.
+I use the Virtual Stock Exchange, a simulated game by MarketWatch, a significant financial information site for my college students.
+I have recommended it to my kids and others.

 They are business majors who often have had no experience in investing.
-As part of their term project, they play a simulated stock market game.
-They have $1,000,000 of funds to invest.
-The students are ranked according to their holdings.
-Although their stock investments are virtual, it feels very real to them, whether they have gains or losses.
-We look at factors that impact the financial markets, risks and diversification.
+They play a simulated stock market game as part of their term project.
+They have $1,000,000 of funds to invest, and they monitor their ranking.
+Although their stock investments are virtual, it feels authentic to them whether they have gains or losses.
+We look at factors that impact the financial markets, risks, and diversification.

-Learning how to invest early provides you with a long term horizon, benefiting from the power of compound growth.
-Stock investing is one of the most best ways to earn above average returns and grow wealth successfully.
-ADD some posts
+Learning how to invest early provides you with a long-term horizon, benefiting from the power of compound growth.
+Stock investing is one of the best ways to earn above-average returns and grow wealth successfully.

-The Generation Z is unique compared to previous generations.
-They are tech-savvy digital natives determined to better themselves in their financial lives.
-The oldest of the generation are already in the workforce, earning income and becoming self-reliant.
+Generation Z is unique compared to previous generations.
+They are tech-savvy digital natives determined to have better financial lives.

-As a group, they have had less time to demonstrate financial behavior but early signs in how they treat money are favorable.
-That is not too say, they couldn’t benefit from more financial education as we all can.
-In fact, many say they wish they had studied financial literacy in high school.
-They learn differently than those of us who were called digital immigrants, a term coined by Marc Prensky.
+As a group, they have had less time to demonstrate financial behavior, but early signs of how they treat money are favorable.
+That is not to say they couldn’t benefit from more financial education, as we all can.
+Many say they wish they had studied financial literacy in high school.
+They learn differently than those of us who were called digital immigrants, coined by Marc Prensky.

 As such, Gen Zers may have some challenges to overcome.
 Learning how to develop financial habits takes time and attention beyond their short attention span and tendencies to devour information quickly.

-Among their greatest assets to date is their ability to use digital technologies to resolve problems.
-Such uses include having automated payments so as not to miss a bill, staying on top of their credit reports, using more apps for budgeting, track spending, opting in to retirement plans at work and investing.
-As all generations, Gen Zers will be an exciting group to watch!
+Like all generations, Gen Zers will be an exciting group to watch!
+Among their most significant assets to date is their ability to use digital technologies to resolve problems.
+Such uses include having automated payments so as not to miss a bill, staying on top of their credit reports, using more apps for budgeting, tracking spending, opting into retirement plans at work, and investing.

-Thank you for reading!
-Are you Generation Z and in the workforce?
-Please share your thoughts with us how you believe you are different from your older colleagues.
+Are you a Generation Z-er and in the workforce?
 We would like to hear from you!
+Please share your thoughts about how you believe you are different from your older colleagues.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.